mathe1/WhatsAppOnlineTracker/README.md

 14:44:16 offline after 31 Seconds.
 ------------------
 15:07:01 Girl - back after 22 Minutes, 45 Seconds.
+15:07:12 📰 someone has posted a new status
 15:07:21 offline after 20 Seconds.
 ------------------
+17:03:41 📰 you have viewed the status
 19:44:15 Girl - is back / online
 19:44:55 > You sent a Message OUT while friend online tx(206/1) 19:45:03 ** Your message was marked as seen after 7 Seconds.